InfiniteWhispers/promptlibrary/library/mypersona/stepsix.md

 "Using the full persona model built from my:

 - Yes/No Questionnaire
+- Narrative Event Journal
 - OCEAN Trait Profile
 - DSM-5 Behavioral and Attachment Analysis
-- Narrative Event Journal
 - Palantir-style Surveillance Pattern Scan

 …simulate a detailed Partner Match/Mismatch analysis.
+Use Deep Research.

 If I provide a real or hypothetical partner profile (name, behavior style, attachment pattern, personality sketch, or communication patterns), compare that partner to me across the following axes: